ra9ning/svmaps/README.md

 addin some changes. starting by introducing jQuery DataTable change :p

-just did first deployment, looks like theres a background img bug (background img not fully showing), see if i can fix.
+just did first deployment, looks like theres a background img bug (background img not fully showing), see if i can fix. edit: tried one fix, didnt work, gonna try again :DDDDD

+also another fix to do (tho im so tired of tryna fix in a good way), is name header not being updated to say like "& more" on inital mobile load. a cheap solution like changing its text via css works but rn cant find anything too optimal.